spilymp/java-office-experimental/README.md

-pptx-tests
+java-office-experimental
 ======================

-test repository for pptx creation with apache poi and docx4j
+This is a test repository for office file creation in java using apache poi and docx4j.